algolia/openvpn-auth-okta/README.md

 ```

-## Configure OpenVPN to use the C Plugin
+## Configure OpenVPN to use the C Shared Plugin

 Set up OpenVPN to call the Okta plugin by adding the following lines to your OpenVPN <code>server.conf</code> configuration file: